Health care in the Philippines: Medical education

 See medical education in the Philippines.

+Health care workers

+As of 2023, the Philippines has a demand for 189,548 physicians and a shortage of 114,000.
+The demand for nurses is at 300,708 nurses with a shortage of 127,000.
+Emigration of health care workers contributes to the physician and nursing shortage.

+Health care workers in government hospitals are overworked and receive low wages, according to the Alliance of Health Workers, and contend with inadequate social support, medical equipment, and supplies, according to Filipino Nurses United.
+Health care workers in the public sector receive starting salaries of ₱32,097.

 Issues

 Disparity in healthcare quality for rich vs poor

 The World Health Organization characterizes Philippine healthcare as "fragmented," revealing a stark disparity in service quality and quantity between the wealthy and the poor.
 Contributing factors include insufficient budgets, personnel shortages due to nurse migration, and systemic neglect of the impoverished.
 This fragmentation underscores the continuous struggle to meet international healthcare standards.

 Rural and urban disparity and funding bias

 Despite the Universal Health Care (UHC) system, persistent challenges plague Philippine healthcare.
 Rural areas suffer from limited resources, and funding decisions are often influenced by private interests, hindering equitable distribution.
 Accreditation difficulties for rural health stations limit patient coverage.
 Moreover, even with UHC, a significant portion of Filipinos lack regular medical check-ups, highlighting the need for a cohesive strategy to synchronize health system aspects and address core performance issues.
 Escalating costs for comprehensive benefits further strain the system.
 Statistics showed that 8 out of 10 Filipinos have had no medical check-up or physical examination in their life even with the addition of UHC.
 Progress toward effective and equitable UHC needs not only strong political commitment but also a coherent strategy to ensure different aspects of health systems are synchronized with each other and address core performance challenges.
 Deficits resulting from escalating costs by the system are a significant challenge in the face of increasing demands for comprehensive benefits such as hemodialysis, breast cancer treatments, and others.